ziminl/node-json-restore/README.md

 package.json restore by py

-filters node core and private, some other stuffs like empty except [dot] left
+filters node core and private, some other stuffs like useless [dot] s